acoppes/acoppes/site/_drafts/temp-endofyear2024.markdown

 From the team point of view, [m4ndrill](https://m4ndrill.bio.link/) joined the team to take care of the art direction and [Vitor Amado](https://vitoramado.framer.website/) the audio direction.
 I also had the chance to recommend my friends [Rubén Garat](https://rgarat.dev/) and [Enzo Gaiero](https://x.com/playorbust) as Game Developer and Game Designer respectively, and thankfully both joined the team.

-I want to give thanks to Colin and the rest of the team for letting me be part of this awesome 2024, I am really happy to be making this awesome and technically challenging game.
+I want to give thanks to Colin and the rest of the team for letting me be part of this awesome 2024, I am really happy to be making this interesting and technically challenging game.

 ## Ship Miner & Pixel Core Games